dan-laurie/TFL-Tube-Statuses/README.md

 This app uses the TfL API to display all of the London Underground lines, sorted alphabetically, whilst updating each service status respectively

 API used: TFL API `https://api.tfl.gov.uk/line/mode/tube/status`.

+Please note this is designed for mobile screens!